alignment-protocol/protocol-v1/cli/README.md

 # Alignment Protocol CLI

-A command-line interface for interacting with the Alignment Protocol on Solana.
+A unified command-line interface for interacting with the Alignment Protocol on Solana.
+This CLI combines both user and admin functionality in a single tool, with admin commands clearly marked with an [ADMIN] prefix.

 The Alignment Protocol is a decentralized data quality validation system, enabling contributors to submit data and validators to vote on its quality.
 It uses a dual-token system with temporary and permanent alignment and reputation tokens.